The 10 Best Coves in Alicante + Map

 Cala Baladrar Benissa

 The coastline of Benissa offers several beautiful coves.
 There is something for all tastes and colors.
-From Playa la Fustera, with fine sand and all amenities, to other rocky and pebble beaches, such as Cala Baladrar.
+From Playa la Fustera, with fine sand and all amenities, to other rocky and pebble beaches, such as Baladrar.

 As if that were not enough, something I love about the Benissa coastline, in the north of the province, is that we can connect these beaches thanks to the Benissa ecological trail, a linear itinerary of easy difficulty, ideal for combining hiking with swimming in the sea or snorkeling.

-8. Almadrava Cove and Ti Ximo (Benidorm)
+8. Almadrava and Ti Ximo (Benidorm)

 I recommend walking to them (parking nearby is complicated), combining your visit with the hiking route of the Torre de les Caletes or Punta del Cavall, a route suitable for strollers, wheelchairs and, of course, ideal to do with children.

-9. El Racó Cove (Calpe)
+9. El Racó (Calpe)

 cala-el-raco-calpe-penon-ifach-alicante-01